vogelb/jee-devpack-win/README.md

 - Installed packages will NOT be deleted            -- setup.bat -> KEEP_PACKAGES

-- Check the package versions in setup.bat for updates.
+- Check the package versions in conf\packages.bat for updates.

-- Select a template or create a new one -- templates/default.bat.
+- Select and customize a template or create a new one -- templates\default.bat.

-- Add additional or remove packages as required.
+- Add or remove packages as required.

 ### 3. To download and install the configured software packages, run